JGuetschow/UNFCCC_non-AnnexI_data/README.md

 All download scripts create files listing the new downloads in the folder *downloaded_data/UNFCCC*. the filenames use the format *00\_new\_downloads\_\<type\>-YYYY-MM-DD.csv* where *\<type\>* is *bur*, *nc*, or *ndc*.
 Currently, only one file per type and day is stored, so if you run the download script more than once on a day you will overwrite your frist file (likely with an empty file as you have already downloaded everything) (see also [issue #2](https://github.com/JGuetschow/UNFCCC_non-AnnexI_data/issues/2)).

+All new submissions have to be added to country discussion pages (where they exist) so everyone can keep track of all submissions without having to check the data folder for updates.

 ### Adding new datasets
 See section [Contributing] below.